(first appeared in the April 2015 issue of The Equiery)

 2. Inadequate Drainage

 There should be at least one drain across the school and one on the perimeter, on all sides.
+The drains should be checked regularly and if they get blocked, get blocked drain repairs as quickly as possible because the drains can cause further damage to the area.
 If the ground is heavy clay, additional cross drains should be installed and the diameter of the exterior drains increased.
-The drain runs should have a consistent fall.
+The drain runs should have a consistent fall and if they don’t, contact a Brisbane blocked drains company (or a plumbing company local to your area).
+Blocked drains can have disastrous consequences if they’re not fixed quickly.

 The tops of all the trenches should be covered with a fine grade (e.g., 4 oz.) non-woven geotextile membrane which will allow the water to pass into the drains, but prevent silt/sediment.